barryclark/jekyll-now/_posts/2019-08-22-vscode-remote-dev.md

 ---
 layout: post
 title: "Musings about Remote Development with Visual Studio Code"
-description: "Short snippets of notes on VSCode Remote Developent extensions from the perspective of a remote compute user"
+description: "Short snippets of notes on VS Code Remote Developent extensions from the perspective of a remote compute user"
 excerpt: Keeping codes and configuration files in sync between client machine and remote server used to be a drawn-out exercise in personal responsibility via SFTP/SCP.
-VSCode Remote Development looks to change that - for the better.
-Here's my notes on VSCode Remote Development.
+VS Code Remote Development looks to change that - for the better.
+Here's my notes on VS Code Remote Development.
 ---
 ---